The question is not whether to be engaged or not, the question is how to engage without losing the contemplative life. ~ Ven. Thich Nhat Hanh

 Love and understanding are not only concepts and words.
 They must be real things, realized, in oneself and in society. ~ Ven.
 Thich Nhat Hanh

 The term “Engaged Buddhism” largely came about during the Vietnam War with Ven.
-Thich Nhat Hanh, however it was a concept and practice already existing with monastics such as Ven.
-Master Hsing Yun (a Chinese Buddhist monastic, who calls it “Humanistic Buddhism”).
-In our modern world, Engaged Buddhism is everything from protesting, writing to politicians, etc. In-fact, there is not much different than what you would expect from anyone else voicing their opinions.
-The one takeaway is that Engaged Buddhism does not engage in violence, hatred, or anger, of which would be against Buddhist teachings.
+Thich Nhat Hanh.
+However it was a concept and practice already existing with monastics before him (such as Taixu), and after him (such as with Ven.
+Master Hsing Yun, a Chinese Buddhist monastic, who calls it “Humanistic Buddhism”).
+In our modern world, Engaged Buddhism is everything from protesting in the streets, to writing to politicians.
+In-fact, there is not much different than what you would expect from anyone else voicing their opinions.
+The one takeaway is that Engaged Buddhism does not engage in unmindful actions such violence, hatred, or anger, of which would be against Buddhist teachings.

 Rev. Martin Luther King Jr and Ven.
 Thich Nhat Hanh

 During both the Civil Rights Movement and the Vietnam War, it was inevitable that the two non-violent activists of the time, Rev. Martin L. King, Jr. and Ven.
 Thich Nhat Hanh, were to meet, and became good friends.
 Both of these men showed one thing: that engaged, peaceful, and determined action towards peace and justice is as effective…or more so…than violent action.
 True Bodhisattva’s in our age.
 I would like to stress this part: they were nonviolent (peaceful), yet still very much engaged, and both accomplished their goals: and end to (legal) discrimination in America, and the end of the Vietnam war.